LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 Changes in v4.3.0
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Fixed a bug in ARKode where the prototypes for :c:func:`ERKStepSetMinReduction()` and :c:func:`ARKStepSetMinReduction()` were not included in ``arkode_erkstep.h`` and ``arkode_arkstep.h`` respectively.
+Fixed a bug in ARKODE where the prototypes for :c:func:`ERKStepSetMinReduction()` and :c:func:`ARKStepSetMinReduction()` were not included in ``arkode_erkstep.h`` and ``arkode_arkstep.h`` respectively.